 Fans worldwide got to see the shows for themselves when the three Madison Square Garden gigs that ended the tour in July were recorded for what would become The Song Remains the Same movie and LP.
 "The kind of speed we were moving at, the creative juices in the air, the whole thing was just an absolute mixture of adrenaline, chemical, euphoria, and there were no brakes," said Robert Plant in the liner notes to The Song Remains the Same's reissue.

-Living the high life of 1970s rock stars, the band even had their own private jet for the tour.
+Living the high life of ’70s rock stars, the band even had their own private jet for the tour.
 A United Airlines Boeing 720B passenger jet, dubbed the ‘Starship’ and emblazoned with the band’s logo, got the band from gig to gig in style.
 The tour was not without some problems however.
-As documented in the film, the band had money (over $200,000) stolen from a safe in the hotel they were staying at while in New York.
+As documented in the film, the band had money (more than $200,000) stolen from a safe in the hotel they were staying at while in New York.

 “Quite honestly, I don’t know why we’ve had such phenomenal success," Jimmy Page told the Los Angeles Times in 1973.
 "Perhaps you could relate it to street music and the fact that people feel more of an affinity to Zep’s music because it’s not constantly hammered down their throats from every direction.
 All I can say is that whenever we've gone on stage or into the studio, we've always done our best.
 We've never really been involved in the media, we've never done a TV program, and air play, of course, is limited because of the fact that we don’t record singles."